pshirshov/brain-damage/README.md

 Yes, you see it right.
 It's kitty running in kitty under a Wayland compositor which renders it into kitty through kitty's graphics protocol.

 Why?
 Because fuck you.

-Claude got bored and did it.
+It wasn't me, it was Claude.

 ## Overview